things-to-do

 The square goes by two names, but everybody recognises the lions.

-The Fuente de los Leones has a fascinating origin - the sculptures were brought from the ruins of Cástulo, an ancient Ibero-Roman city nearby.
+The Fuente de los Leones has a fascinating origin.
+The sculptures were brought from the ruins of Cástulo, an ancient Ibero-Roman city nearby.
 The central figure is said to represent Imilce, wife of Hannibal Barca.

 The fountain has seen better days, with most of the lions now missing their faces, but it's still beautiful and historically significant.

+You're also right at the centre plaza where all of the restaurants are.
 Remember this, because there aren't many more in the area.
 For our restaurant picks, see our guide to eating in Baeza.

 Baeza polaroid